Murder of Jailyn Candelario: Legal proceedings

 After Jailyn's autopsy, Candelario was charged with murder, with prosecutors not ruling out the possibility of the death penalty.
-Candelario pled guilty to two counts; aggravated murder and child endangerment, as part of a plea deal in February 2024.
+Candelario pled guilty to two counts, aggravated murder and child endangerment, as part of a plea deal in February 2024.
 Additional charges of felonious assault and two murder counts were dismissed as part of the plea deal.
 Her attorney stated that she had struggled with mental health issues and had attempted to kill herself in 2023, which resulted in a prescription of antidepressants that she chose to stop taking shortly before abandoning Jailyn.

-Candelario's parents claimed in court proceedings that they were unaware of the abandonment of Jailyn and asked the judge for mercy in sentencing claiming that Candelario's ability to make sound decisions was impeded by medication prescribed to control her mental health.
+Candelario's parents claimed in court proceedings that they were unaware of the abandonment of Jailyn and asked the judge for mercy in sentencing, claiming that Candelario's ability to make sound decisions was impeded by medication prescribed to control her mental health.
 Candelario echoed their statement, claiming she never told them about the trip, and had told her parents, who were caring for her older daughter, that she was staying home with Jailyn.

 On March 18, 2024, Candelario was sentenced to life in prison without the possibility of parole.
+She is currently incarcerated at the Ohio Reformatory for Women in Marysville, Ohio.